anilkumarbp/RingCentralSwift/README.md

 ### If you do not Use CocoaPods, manually Add Subprojects

-You can integrate Uber Rides into your project manually without using a dependency manager.
+You can integrate RingCentral Swift SDK into your project manually without using a dependency manager.

-Drag the `UberRides` project into your own and add the resource as an **Embedded Binary**, as well as a **Target Dependency** and **Linked Framework** (under Build Phases) in order to build on the simulator and on a device.
+Drag the `src` project into your own and add the resource as an **Embedded Binary**, as well as a **Target Dependency** and **Linked Framework** (under Build Phases) in order to build on the simulator and on a device.

 <p align="center">
   <img src="https://github.com/uber/rides-ios-sdk/blob/master/img/manual_install.png?raw=true" alt="Manually Install Framework"/>